-If you have decided to go car buying and find the vehicle you want, you may have seen something called "doc fees," or documentation fees.
+If you have decided to go car buying and find the vehicle you want, you may have seen something called "doc fees," or documentation fees within the paperwork you sign.
 Sometimes, dealers charge this fee in addition to the purchase price of the car you are buying.
 It often adds several hundred dollars on top of the sale price you agreed on with the dealer.

 Before completing the car purchase, you need to know what a doc fee is.
 Is it a scam?
 Are you required to pay it?
 Here are some answers.